Juan Pablo Gorostiaga

 Phone: +56 994265710

-My main research interests are related to corporate finance and financial intermediation.
+My main research interests are related to corporate finance and financial intermediation

 Working Papers

-“Banking on Peers”: Industry Spillovers and Loan Portfolio Optimization. (link)
+“Banking on Peers”: Industry Spillovers and Loan Portfolio Risk.
+(SSRN link)

 Single-authored Job Market Paper.
 I provide evidence that lenders with high exposure to a particular industry extend loans with stricter non-monetary contract terms to the firms in this industry.
 Specifically, these lenders deter debt-funded growth and induce a more conservative behavior by including tighter covenants, over and above the optimal level from a bilateral perspective.
 Moreover, they are incrementally stricter when the borrower's peers, to which the lender is also exposed, are closer to financial distress.
 This is consistent with lenders internalizing industry spillovers arising from product market competition, using loan contract terms to tame borrowers’ growth appetite, thus reducing the risk of their overall industry exposure.
 Exploiting bank mergers as an exogenous change in lender exposure, I verify that these findings are robust to endogeneity concerns and alternative explanations.

-Presented at ASSA 2022 Annual Meeting – AFA PhD Session, NFA 2022, FDIC Annual Bank Research Conference 2022, FMA Atlanta 2022, FMA Europe 2022, Finance Forum 2022, FMCG Conference 2022, Conference on Credit Risk Evaluation 2022, UdeSA Annual Meeting 2021, and seminars at Imperial College, U. Pompeu Fabra, Sveriges Riksbank, Banco de España, Paris Dauphine PSL, ESCP, CUNEF, PUC Chile, UTDT, UdeSA, and IESE.
+Presented at ASSA 2022 Annual Meeting – AFA PhD Session, NFA 2022, FDIC Annual Bank Research Conference 2022, FMA Atlanta 2022, FMA Europe 2022, Finance Forum 2022, FMCG Conference 2022, Conference on Credit Risk Evaluation 2022, UdeSA Annual Meeting 2021, and seminars at Imperial College, U. Pompeu Fabra, Sveriges Riksbank, Banco de España, Paris Dauphine PSL, ESCP, CUNEF, UTDT, UdeSA, and IESE.

-Concentrating on Bailouts: Government Guarantees and Bank Asset Composition. (link)
+"Concentrating on Bailouts": Government Guarantees and Bank Asset Composition.
+(SSRN link)

 Work in Progress